Hello,

 Some changes have to be done.
 There are two categories of these: compliance change and imperative change.
 Compliance changes, such as a new Oklahoma law, are necessary for the smooth functioning of the system.
 Imperative changes, like those following a disaster or crafting a disaster recovery plan before one strikes, are urgent and cannot be delayed.

 The most common change, though, that can be controversial, I call these provocative changes.
 These require a great deal of communication and objective reasoning.
-I have successfully used these concepts over the years, and they have proven to be crucial in managing such changes.
+I have successfully used several leading practices spanning four decades.
+These have proven to be crucial in managing such changes.

 << Q & A | 100-Day Plan >>